Barbara Britton: Career

 In 1941, while appearing in a Pasadena Tournament of Roses Parade, a photo of Britton was used on the front page of a local newspaper.
 A talent scout took notice, and she was soon signed to a Paramount Pictures contract.
 (Another source says that a talent scout spotted her as the lead in the production of The Old Maid at her college, and "three weeks later she was signed by Paramount Pictures as a stock player.")

 Film

 That same year, she appeared in her first two films: the William Boyd Western Secret of the Wastelands and Louisiana Purchase starring Bob Hope.
 Her first major film appearance was in a small role in the John Wayne film Reap the Wild Wind (1942).
 In 1944, she gave a very affecting performance with Ray Milland in Till We Meet Again.

-During the 1940s Britton starred in three films for which she is most recognized today, two of which co-starred Randolph Scott.
+During the 1940s Britton starred in three films for which she is most recognized, two of which co-starred Randolph Scott.
 The first was the 1945 film Captain Kidd with Scott, followed by The Virginian in 1946 opposite Joel McCrea.
 The third was the 1947 Randolph Scott film Gunfighters.
 She teamed with Scott again in the 1948 Western Albuquerque, and that same year she starred opposite Gene Autry in Loaded Pistols.
 In total, she starred or appeared in 26 films during that decade.